msteffensen19/InstallNimbusappEverywhere/README.md

 This modified nimbusapp script allows you to use a new syntax "nimbusapp alm:latest up" to find and substitute the "latest" published image wihout having to lookup that image number manually.
-You can also use "nimbusapp alm purge" syntax to delete the selected container(s) and remove the associated images.
+You can also use the "nimbusapp alm purge" syntax to delete the selected container(s) and remove the associated images.
 This is equivalent to a "nimbusapp alm down" followed by a "docker rmi admpresales/alm".